The Art of Onsen

 • Different types of bath for various health benefits

-• Many onsens are located to ryokan (traditional Japanese inns)
+• Many onsens are located in ryokans (traditional Japanese inns)

 Onsens (温泉) have been a cornerstone of Japanese culture for over a thousand years, deeply tied to the country’s volcanic landscape and natural healing practices.
 The word "onsen" literally means hot spring, and Japan has over 3,000 of them due to its location along the Pacific Ring of Fire.